neetfrog/Magic-Lantern-MLVFS-Windows-Bundle/README.md

 # Notes

-* Run MLVFS as Administrator.
 * Dokan is required.
 * Update batch paths if moving the installation.
-* `--resolve-naming` prevents filename conflicts.
+* Adjust MLVFS arguments in .bat file if necessary

 # Credits